TKomericki/Rhetos-wiki/Migrating-from-DeployPackages-to-Rhetos-CLI.md

 ### The "Resources" folder usage

+This legacy feature copies files from referenced projects and NuGet packages:
+All files located in the Resources folder are copied to the current application's RhetosAssets folder.
+This feature is not enabled by default.

+Migration to Rhetos v5:

+1. **Enable** copying "Resources" files from packages by setting `Rhetos:Build:BuildResourcesFolder` option to `true` in `rhetos-build.settings.json` file.
+2. If your application directly contains Rhetos assets files in "Resources" folder, place them in "Resources\Rhetos" folder instead, to avoid conflicts with other usages of the Resources folder.
+   Alternatively, move the files to a referenced project's "Resources" folder.
+3. Note that "TextReplacements.xml" file no longer needs to be in the Resources folder.
+   Place it in the project's root folder.

+Migration to Rhetos v4:

 1. Rhetos will not generated this folder by default.
    * For existing applications and plugins to work, **enable** "Resources" folder in `rhetos-build.settings.json` file with `"BuildResourcesFolder": true`,